-If we were to pinpoint one common denominator in the lives of the greatest across the globe, the finest who walked on our planet, the most charismatic leaders, the greatest thinkers, philosophers, inventors, it would probably boil down to discipline.
-They all lived a life of discipline, great self-discipline in fact.
-Discipline is the art of staying course, of sticking to a plan, of taming your mind.
+If we were to pinpoint one common denominator in the lives of the greatest across the globe, the finest who walked our planet, the most charismatic leaders, the greatest thinkers, philosophers, and inventors, it would probably boil down to discipline.
+They all lived a life of discipline, great self-discipline, in fact.
+Discipline is the art of staying the course, of sticking to a plan, of taming your mind.
 It is a skill.

 No matter how negative you are, even if you are hopeless of succeeding, if you follow the discipline, you will see success.
 There are no two ways about it.

 I am reminded of an apt quote by Aristotle: Men are anxious to improve their circumstances but are unwilling to improve themselves.

 Whenever you feel lazy, want to get rid of something, or wish to have a better future, you need to contemplate what it is you have to do to achieve that and then pursue it relentlessly.
 Your present circumstances are a product of your karma, desires, emotions, and beliefs, often misbeliefs.
 To transform yourself, either you can work on all of them, or the root of them all, that is, your mind, your thoughts.

 Oh, and I should mention that by discipline, I only mean self-discipline.
 Just in case you started making plans of disciplining others.
 You may want to explore more – learn how to build self-discipline.

 Come on!
 Get on with what you have to do.
 Let not your preferences come in the way of your actions.
 Stop day-dreaming or complaining.
 If you cannot build your own destiny, no one can do it for you.

 There were four members in a household.
 Everybody, Somebody, Anybody and Nobody.
 A bill was overdue.
 Everybody thought Somebody would do it.
 Anybody could have done it but Nobody did it.Don't leave empty-handed, consider contributing.